Get cited when AI answers.

 Or be invisible.

 Six AI engines now decide who shows up when a buyer asks: ChatGPT, Claude, Perplexity, Gemini, Microsoft Copilot, Google AI Overviews.
-Most sites are accidentally invisible to them.
-62% block the right crawlers in robots.txt.
-0% of those crawlers run JavaScript.
+Most challenger brands are accidentally invisible to them.
+The product may be strong; the crawl posture, schema, entity graph, and answer structure usually are not.

 Of retrieved pages, only ~15% are actually cited.
 Structure decides who.